AshritaSahoo/SIT-CUBESAT-AS/README.md

  ![cubesat](https://github.com/AshritaSahoo/SIT-CUBESAT-AS/assets/174847576/116be5ff-a8a5-4448-9efc-a251865767d0)

-#  AN ADVENTUROUS JOURNEY WITH Harrish Kesavan:
+#  Introductory talk by Harrish Kesavan:
 - He is a core team member of To Space.
 - His talk about Exploring pocket cube satellites gave off small satellites, big impact vibes.
 - A PocketCube is a type of miniaturized satellite designed for space research.
 These tiny satellites typically have